aunnnn/CreativeSwift/README.md

 - Each draw is achieved by CGContext
 - Custom shape is achieved by UIBezierPath

-## Why
+## Why?
+- Swift is cool language.
 - It has Playground to preview live result!
-- I'm familiar with iOS.
-Who is familiar OSX please help me porting it.
+- Author is familiar with iOS.
+Who knows MacOS (OSX) please help porting.

 ## Caveats
 - Lagged on real device, especially heavy drawing.
 The framework is initially created only for quick prototyping with Playground.